One Army, Two Careers, One Unexpected Reunion

 |0

-This work, One Army, Two Careers, One Unexpected Reunion [Image 2 of 2], by Jaison Bloom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, One Army, Two Careers, One Unexpected Reunion, by Jaison Bloom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.